awsdocs/amazon-connect-admin-guide/doc_source/contact-analysis-segment-streams.md

 # Use streaming for real\-time contact analysis<a name="contact-analysis-segment-streams"></a>

 Real\-time contact analysis segment streams enable you to access Contact Lens analytics in near real\-time\.
-Real\-time streaming overcomes the scaling limitations of existing [real\-time analytics API](contact-lens-api.md)\.
+Real\-time streaming overcomes the scaling limitations of existing [real\-time call analytics API](contact-lens-api.md)\.
 It also provides access to a data segment called `Utterance` that allows you to access partial transcripts\.
 This enables you to meet ultra\-low latency requirements to assist agents on live calls\.

 This section explains how to integrate with Amazon Kinesis Data Streams for real\-time streaming\.